Esri/joint-military-symbology-xml/documentation/DESIGN_DOC.md

 For this project, in the following ten frequently asked design questions, we consider and answer the what, how, and why of JMSML.

 #### What problem are we solving?
-DISA's Symbology Standards Management Committee (SSMC) and NATO's Joint Symbology Panel (JSP), have both specified a need for an XML representation of the contents of MIL-STD 2525 and NATO APP-6, for the express purposes of:
+DISA's Symbology Standards Management Committee (SSMC) and NATO's Joint Symbology Panel (JSP), have both specified a need for an XML representation of the contents of MIL-STD 2525, for the express purposes of:

 - Aiding in the configuration management (CM) of these standards, by automating/simplifying the production of the documentation for these standards and provide a means to track and version control the evolution of these standards.
 - Providing implementors with a machine-readable form of the contents of these standards, so they can extract the information they need to implement military symbology in their own systems.